-Often compared with Hill’s Science Diet, Royal Canin have created a recipe with a fiber content of 12%, so if your Veterinarian has suggested opting for a kibble with the highest fiber content ratio, then this may be your best bet.
+Often compared with Hill’s Science Diet, Royal Canin has created a recipe with a fiber content of 12%.
+If your veterinarian suggests opting for a kibble with the highest fiber content ratio, this may be your best bet.

 Nutro Wholesome Essentials

 - Essential antioxidants for immune health.